Geely Jiaji

-The Geely Jiaji (吉利嘉际) is a compact MPV built by Chinese manufacturer Geely as the company's first MPV.
+The Geely Jiaji (吉利嘉际) is a compact MPV built by Chinese manufacturer Geely Auto as the company's first MPV.
 The concept named "VF11" was shown at the 2017 Shanghai Auto Show.
-The Jiaji provides L2-level automatic driving, intelligence pilot and RCW system.
-The Geely Jiaji officially went on sale on March 11, 2019.
+The Geely Jiaji officially went on sale on 11 March 2019.

 Overview

 Geely Jiaji was named VF11 under development.
 The Jiaji is the first MPV by the Chinese manufacturer.
 It is based on a Geely-developed CV platform.
-As the Jiaji officially went on sale on March 11, it proved to be a hit with over 3,000 units sold in its first month.
+As the Jiaji officially went on sale on 11 March, it proved to be a hit with over 3,000 units sold in its first month.
+The Jiaji provides L2-level automatic driving, intelligence pilot and RCW system.